TahaThinks/Create-a-React-App/README.md

-# Create-a-React-App
+# Dependencies:
-Created with CodeSandbox
+react and react-dom